16 January 2018

 German postcard by Netter's Starverlag, Berlin, no. A 1205.
 Photo: Herzog Filmverleih.
 Publicity still for Sie/She (Rolf Thiele, 1954).

-Wera Frydtberg died 2008 in Munich, Bavaria, Germany at the age of 81.
-She was married to American immigrant and officer Otto Urbach till his death in 1976.
+Wera Frydtberg died in 2008 in Munich, Bavaria, Germany at 81.
+She married American immigrant and officer Otto Urbach until he died in 1976.
 They had one daughter, historian Karina Urbach.

 Wera Frydtberg